ja-zoe/pocket-lab/frontend/README.md

 ## 📄 License

-This project is part of the LabLink MVP for educational purposes.
+This project is part of the PocketLab MVP for educational purposes.